 Here are some ways that faculty and staff can work together to encourage workplace readiness as well as candidacy for prestigious fellowships or postdoctoral opportunities:

 Encourage your students to attend our workshops and events.
 You can also recommend students meet with Career Services for a one-on-one appointment.
-Students can schedule an appointment with Joan Anson or Kim Abraham using Pitt Bridges, our online career management system.
+Students can schedule an appointment with Joan Anson or Kim Abraham using Handshake, the University's online career platform.

 Idea: Copy and paste career services information into your syllabus or add a link to career services to your course website.

-If you receive a job, fellowship, or internship announcement, please forward to us at firstname.lastname@example.org and we will post the opportunity on Pitt Bridges.
-We also encourage you to share contacts with us that would be suitable for addition to our employer database, or to invite to our career fair.
+If you receive a job, fellowship, or internship announcement, please forward to Kim Abraham and we will follow up with the employer/hiring manager to provide information on posting the opportunity on Handshake.
+We also encourage you to share contacts with us that would be suitable for addition to our employer database or to invite to our career fair.

 Instead of cancelling your class due to planned or unforeseen circumstances, consider inviting us to your classroom.
 We have standard presentations or, given enough time, we can customize a presentation to fit the needs of your students.
 Learn More.

-You can lend your support by encouraging student participation in school-wide events offered by Career Services, such as career fairs and educational programs.
+You can lend your support by encouraging student participation in school-wide events offered by Career Services, such as career fairs and workshops.
 Some faculty members include attendance at events as part of a class requirement or offer extra credit for documented participation.